Modbus-Monitor/docs/docs/products/android/advanced-guide.md

 ## Introduction

 The Modbus Monitor Advanced is a comprehensive **3-in-1 solution**: Modbus Client, Server, and Sensor Server in a single Android application.
-This professional app provides complete Modbus protocol implementation with extensive connectivity and data management capabilities.
+This professional app allows you to poll Modbus-speaking devices for data directly from your mobile device.

+The Modbus Monitor Advanced operates in two primary modes: **Master (Client)** and **Slave (Server)**.
+The operation, configuration, and communication differ based on the selected mode.
+The paid version includes all features of the free app and excels in professional features, configuration options, and ease of data input.

+**Master (Client) Mode**: The app polls remote devices to retrieve data, which is then displayed in your chosen data format, including raw data.

+**Slave (Server) Mode**: Your phone or tablet acts as a Modbus TCP Slave Device, allowing other devices on the network to poll your device for data.

+The advantage of the Modbus Monitor Advanced is that it combines both modes in one application, eliminating the need to purchase separate apps.

 ### Core Capabilities